vuejs/v2.vuejs.org/src/v2/api/index.md

   <p class="tip">From a security perspective, you should only use Vue templates that you can trust.
 Never use user-generated content as your template.</p>

+  <p class="tip">If render function is present in the Vue option, the template will be ignored.</p>

 - **See also:**
   - [Lifecycle Diagram](../guide/instance.html#Lifecycle-Diagram)
   - [Content Distribution](../guide/components.html#Content-Distribution-with-Slots)